Choosing The Best LED Grow Light For Marijuana (Or Other Plants) In 2018

 Multi-Color Full Spectrum Light

-It costs $2199 and only consumes 500 watts of power, but is equivalent to a 1200 watt HID system (while also including the blue-spectrum light of an MH system).
-It also runs about 40% cooler than its competitors.
-The Titan 3 is a cheaper, and less powerful, alternative ($1199 and equivalent to 600 HID watts).
+It costs $1899 and only consumes 630 watts of power, but is equivalent to a 1000 watt HPS system (while also including the blue-spectrum light of an MH system).
+It also runs much cooler than an HPS light, despite having powerful 5w chips that penetrate deeper into the canopy than other LED lights.

 White Full-Spectrum Light

 The NextLight Mega is the best all-white LED light.
 It costs $1525.50 and is equivalent to a double-ended 1000 watt HPS light, but includes more blue-spectrum light, making it ideal for all stages of plant growth.